 Lip-smacking mangoes, heartwarming classical music, and adventuresome boat races – if all of this is something that excites the culture vulture in you, then you must attend all the popular events & festivals in July in India.
-Instilling joy and thrill amongst the locals, and attracting thousands of tourists from across the world, these festivals add all sorts of colors to the blue month of monsoon.
+Instilling joy and thrill amongst the locals, and attracting thousands of tourists from across the world, these festivals add all sorts of colours to the blue month of monsoon.

 So, if you wish to make the most of the month too, and do not wish to sit indoors, try and attend all these popular festivals in July!